-Let’s see some of the Christmas decor details in the kitchen!
+Let’s see some of the vintage Christmas decorations we have in our kitchen!

 BTW, look hard into the background and you will see life.
 What I mean is, we live here and I never want to give the appearance that our home is always perfect.
 It’s not by any means.
 And I like that.

 Tidy is good but if it makes your people uncomfortable, then it’s not so good.
 You find that balance for your home, ok?

 Here are my people.
 As of this writing, we just added one to our group!
 Little Benjamin arrived this month!
 He is the perfect little bundle and it will be sooooo good to see him in person!

 Vintage Christmas decorations start with this antique dresser.
 It has been in my hubby’s family for years.
 I’ve used an ironstone bowl, an ironstone sugar bowl and of course, an ironstone pitcher to hold old-fashioned Christmas decorations like dried orange slices, pine cones, and baby’s breath.